 - Post-termination restrictions which you would like the employee to be bound by for a reasonable and limited period after the termination of their employment, such as non-solicitation of particular clients in a particular geographical area for a limited and reasonable period of time.

 - Governing law and jurisdiction of the contract.

 - Specific clauses relating to the types of employment benefits that employees might receive, for example, bonuses, commission, company car or healthcare.

-It is also helpful to go further and have a non-contractual staff handbook containing more detail as to company policies and procedures so that both employers and employees are clear on standards expected and the correct and consistent processes to be followed in specific situations in the workplace.
-If you would like to discuss drafting a bespoke staff handbook for your business, please contact us.
+It is also helpful to go further and have a non-contractual staff handbook containing more detail as to company policies and procedures.
+That way, both you and your employees are clear on standards expected and the correct and consistent processes to be followed in specific situations in the workplace.

 Is an employment contract legally binding?